Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Results

 \subsubsection{LLM bias correction methods create error trade-offs}

-Statistical correction techniques promise to combine the efficiency of LLM annotation with the reliability of human labels, but our results reveal fundamental tradeoffs, as visualized in Figure~\ref{fig:type_i_vs_type_ii_s_tradeoff}.
-Design-based Supervised Learning (M3) and confidence-Driven Inference (M9) successfully reduce Type I errors compared to a naive combination of human and LLM annotations (M2), achieving rates comparable to ground-truth-only approaches (M1).
-However, this improvement comes at a substantial cost: Type II risk increases by up to 60 percentage points, meaning researchers miss more true effects. \textbf{Relying only on a small sample of human annotations provides the best of both worlds, with low Type I and moderate Type II risk.}
+Statistical correction techniques combine the efficiency of LLM annotation with the reliability of human labels.
+However, this Type I error control comes with an increased Type II risk, which is up to 60 percentage points higher than naive combinations of LLM and GT annotations, as visualized in Figure~\ref{fig:type_i_vs_type_ii_s_tradeoff}.
+Notice that this reflects an inherent statistical trade-off rather than a methodological failure.
+Design-based Supervised Learning (M3) and confidence-Driven Inference (M9) successfully reduce Type I errors compared to a naive combination of human and LLM annotations (M2), achieving rates comparable to ground-truth-only approaches (M1). \textbf{Relying only on a moderate sample of human annotations provides the best of both worlds, with low Type I and moderate Type II risk.}

 \begin{practicalbox} Choose bias correction methods based on research priorities.
 Use collected ground truth samples only or CDI-corrected LLM annotations when Type I errors are most concerning (e.g., novel discovery claims).
 Use a combination of GT samples + LLM annotations (M2) when Type II errors are most problematic (e.g., replication studies).
 Understand that all corrections involve trade-offs. \end{practicalbox}